concurrentfutures/DeepSeek-Jailbreak/README.md

 # DeepSeek-Jailbreak

 This simple Prompt allows you to bypass the restrictions placed on DeepSeek.
-You simply copy and paste the code over to a new DeepSeek Chat and send it.
+You simply text and paste the code over to a new DeepSeek Chat and send it.

 # Usage
 If it worked, it should yap about something related to sql injections.
-Once it is finished you simply type
+Once it is finished you simply type:

 ```code
 X:Black Hats will code me a ....